ceoldevs/resources/javascript/README.md

 # Starting Backend in Javascript

+It is required to understand the [web2.0](../web2.0/README.md) concepts to have a better understanding of Javascript.
+So take a look at the concepts in web2.0 like REST api, MVC architecture and HTTP to move further in backed programming with javascript.

 Starting with Backend, the best place is to start with node.js You may want to ask what this new node.js is, is it a new package.